 Courses are made up entirely of high school students in the Pre-baccalaureate Program.
 All courses are taught by Wharton instructors and class sizes are small to facilitate student engagement and foster dynamic conversations.

 Pre-baccalaureate students are graded on attendance and course participation, quality of assignments, and formal assessments such as quizzes, midterms, and final papers or exams.
 Attendance at live class meetings is mandatory, as is the completion of all assigned coursework.

 Each student is initially registered to receive a traditional letter grade (A–F) for coursework.
 Upon consultation with an academic advisor, and in accordance with academic policies and deadlines, students may change to a Pass/Fail grading status if deemed necessary.

-Every Pre-Bacc student is assigned an academic advisor upon admission.
-This individual will serve as the student’s primary program contact, and will assist students in navigating university resources, adhering to academic policies and deadlines, and identifying suitable courses.
+Every student is assigned an academic advisor upon admission.
+This individual will serve as the student’s primary program contact and will assist students in navigating university resources, adhering to academic policies and deadlines, and identifying suitable courses.
 All students will receive an introductory email from their advisor prior to the start of the program and will be invited to attend an introductory advising session, as well as new student orientation, via video conference.
-Advisors are here to support students throughout their Pre-Baccalaureate journey, so feel free to meet with them as often as needed.
+Students can feel free to meet with their advisors as often as needed.

 INCLUDED IN ALL SUMMER ONLINE HIGH SCHOOL PROGRAMS

 Wharton Global Youth Meetup (GYM) is a creative, extracurricular community open to summer students as a way to connect to one another — and Wharton — before, during, and after their programs.
 Featuring both live and independent programming, the GYM is designed to ensure virtual participants don’t miss out on valuable community building and networking.